 Firefighting foam containing Aqueous Film-Forming Foam (AFFF) has been used for decades to extinguish fires involving fuels and other flammable liquids.
 Our firefighting foam lawyers are continuing to investigate and pursue new lawsuits on behalf of firefighters who have been diagnosed with various forms of cancer, such as testicular cancer, kidney cancer, pancreatic cancer, prostate cancer, liver cancer, breast cancer, bladder cancer, lymphoma, leukemia or other injuries that have been linked to PFAS chemicals in AFFF.
-The conventional wisdom is that AFFF class action lawsuit for firefighters may soon settle in whole or in part.
+The conventional wisdom is that AFFF class action lawsuits for firefighters may soon settle in whole or in part.

 However, AFFF contains per- and polyfluoroalkyl substances (PFAS), which are persistent, bioaccumulative, and toxic chemicals that have contaminated soil and water in and around military bases, airports, industrial sites, and other locations where AFFF was used.
 The use of AFFF has led to a wave of lawsuits against chemical manufacturers and government agencies, as well as private companies and municipalities.